-International trade law
+International trade and investment law

 The Office of International Law works closely with the Department of Foreign Affairs and Trade (DFAT) in negotiating international trade agreements.
 The Office is also responsible for providing advice to government on compliance with its international trade obligations.
 In addition to general treaty drafting, it has a particular expertise in areas such as: